MasochistME/MasochistME/README.md

 ## Running the monorepo locally

+First, you will obviously need to clone this repository.

+`apps/dr-fetus` and `apps/masochist-api` rely on `.env` files being populated in their root directories.
+Navigate there and create those files based on those packages' README files and existing `.env.example`.

+`apps/masochist-web` relies on an `src/config.json` file.
+Navigate to its directory and populate that file based on the package's README.

-You will need to clone this repository and run `yarn` in the root directory.
-This should install dependencies for all the workspaces inside the monorepo.
+Next, run the following commands in the root directory:

+- `yarn` - to install dependencies for all workspaces inside the monorepo,
-Next steps:

 - `yarn build:sdk` - builds the local version of the SDK (other repos base on the local one, you can lock to a specific version in package.json if you want to use NPM package),
-- `yarn api:dev:watch` - this command runs the backend server - it's necessary for the website to work locally,
+- `yarn dev` - this command runs the backend server - it's necessary for the website to work locally,
-- `yarn maso:start` - runs the website.
+- `yarn maso:start` - runs the website on port 3000.